 Step 2: Secondly, fill out all the necessary forms

 Your employer will be issued with a notice requiring them to submit an employer’s return to the Inland Revenue Department.
 It should indicate the remuneration accruing to each employee in the year to the preceding 31 March.
 As an employee, you are required to complete an individual tax return covering that period (which will be issued to you in May).
 Your final liability is calculated based on these returns.

 Click here for a comprehensive guide to the form.
 After completion, send it back to the Department within the time limit specified in the return.
 The postal address is:

 G.P.O.
 Box 132, Hong Kong

 Alternatively, you can submit it in person during office hours to Revenue Tower, 5 Gloucester Road, Wanchai.

-Step 3: Finally, pay Taxes
+Step 3: Finally, pay the Taxes

 In January, pay the final tax balance for the preceding year of assessment and 75% of the provisional tax for the current year of assessment.
 In April, pay the remaining 25% of the provisional tax.

 You can pay taxes by phone, online, and via ATMs.
 To pay online, use the ‘Pay e-Cheque’ portal.
-To obtain an e-Cheque, log on to your Internet banking account, select the e-Cheque issuance service, input the payee name (The Government of the HKSAR), cheque date, and cheque amount.
+To obtain an e-Cheque, log on to your Internet banking account, select the e-Cheque issuance service, and input the payee name (The Government of the HKSAR), cheque date, and cheque amount.